oneeve8/kobble-data/content/How to Pray the Rosary.md

 Glory Be to the Father,
 and to the Son,
-and to the Holy Spirit
+and to the Holy Spirit.
+Response:
 As it was in the beginning,
 is now and ever shall be,
 world without end